-- the type, number, scope progress, expansions, results, costs and timing of, our clinical trials and preclinical studies for our product candidates or other potential product candidates or indications which we are pursuing or may choose to pursue in the future; - the costs, timing and outcome of regulatory review of our product candidates; - delays of our planned clinical trials of efzofitimod and ATYR2810; - any resulting cost increases as a result of the ongoing COVID-19 pandemic, economic slowdowns, recessions or market corrections, inflation, rising interest rates and tightening of credit markets; - the number and characteristics of product candidates that we pursue; - the scope, progress, results and costs of preclinical development, and clinical trials for other product candidates; - the manufacturing of preclinical study and clinical trial materials, including technology transfers to additional contract development and manufacturing organizations (CDMO); - our ability to maintain existing and enter into new collaboration and licensing arrangements and the timing of any payments we may receive under such arrangements; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; and - the extent to which we acquire or in-license other products and technologies.
+- the type, number, scope progress, expansions, results, costs and timing of, our clinical trials and preclinical studies for our product candidates or other potential product candidates or indications which we are pursuing or may choose to pursue in the future, including changes in our clinical research organizations (CROs); - the costs, timing and outcome of regulatory review of our product candidates; - potential delays of our planned clinical trials of efzofitimod; - any resulting cost increases as a result of geopolitical and macroeconomic conditions, including the COVID-19 pandemic, the ongoing Ukraine-Russia conflict, recent and potential future bank failures, labor shortages, economic slowdowns, recessions or market corrections, inflation and monetary supply shifts, rising interest rates and tightening of credit markets; - the number and characteristics of product candidates that we pursue; - the scope, progress, results and costs of preclinical development, and clinical trials for other product candidates; - the manufacturing of preclinical study and clinical trial materials, including technology transfers to additional contract development and manufacturing organizations (CDMO), and any delays in the manufacturing of study drug as a result of geopolitical and macroeconomic conditions, including the COVID-19 pandemic, the ongoing Ukraine-Russia conflict, recent and potential future bank failures, labor shortages, economic slowdowns, recessions or market corrections, inflation, rising interest rates and tightening of credit markets; - our ability to maintain existing and enter into new collaboration and licensing arrangements and the timing of any payments we may receive under such arrangements; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval.

 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates potentially through debt financings.
 To the extent we raise additional capital through the sale of equity, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 If we raise additional funds through collaborations, strategic partnerships or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates, our other technologies, future revenue streams or research programs or grant licenses on terms that may not be favorable to us.
 The incurrence of additional indebtedness would increase our fixed payment obligations and may require us to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 We may be unable to raise additional funds on acceptable terms or at all.
-As a result of the ongoing COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, inflation, rising interest rates and uncertainty about economic stability.
-Additionally, the invasion of Ukraine by Russia in February 2022 has resulted in further volatility in the U.S. and global financial markets, which has led to disruptions to trade, commerce, pricing stability, credit availability and supply chain continuity globally.
-The full economic and social impact of the sanctions and export controls imposed on Russia, Russian banks and certain Russian individuals by the United States, the United Kingdom and the EU, along with others, or any additional sanctions or punitive actions imposed or taken in the future in response to the invasion, remains uncertain, and could continue to result in significant uncertainty in the global markets, disruptions to trade, commerce, pricing stability, credit availability and supply chain continuity in both Europe and globally.
-As a result, our business and results of operations may be adversely affected by the ongoing military conflict between Ukraine and Russia, particularly to the extent it escalates to involve additional countries, further economic sanctions or wider military conflict.
 If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 If we are unable to raise additional funds, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market our product candidates even if we would otherwise prefer to develop and market such product candidates ourselves.